 This tomahawk has a smaller blade length compared to the other blades.
 It is on the lower end of the spectrum but it excels at what it is: A budget friendly tomahawk.
 The head is bolted to the handle with heavy duty bolts ensuring that the head will never be separated from the handle and steel ferrule for additional strength.

-What do you think is the best tactical tomahawk
+What do you think is the top tactical tomahawk

-Well now it is about what you think and not what I think anymore.You know what you want to use your tomahahawk for and so only you can decide which one you want to buy.The difference is that you have seen all the options and learnt about the features of a Tomahawk which will enable you to make a more informed decision.
+Well now it is about what you think and not what I think anymore.You know what you want to use your tomahawk for and so only you can decide which one you want to buy.The difference is that you have seen all the options and learnt about the features of a Tomahawk which will enable you to make a more informed decision and allow you to purchase the best tactical tomahawk for you.
 As you know, new tomahawks are being created all the time by new and old manufacturers.
 For that reason, the comparison chart above will be updated when new,more superior tomahawks are available in the market.
 If you feel like we missed a superior tomahawk that needs to be included on the list then let us know in the comments below!